ZenoPay/ZenoPay-Java/README.md

     }
     ```

-2. **Run the AsyncTask**: To execute the `CreateOrderTask`, call it from your activity or fragment:
+3. **Run the AsyncTasks**: To execute the `CreateOrderTask` and `CheckOrderStatusTask`, call them from your activity or fragment:

     ```java
+    // Create a new order
     new CreateOrderTask().execute();

+    // Check order status (replace "YOUR_ORDER_ID" with the actual order ID) new CheckOrderStatusTask().execute("YOUR_ORDER_ID");
     ```

 ##### 3. Handle API Response

-- **Success Response**: The API response will be handled in the `onPostExecute` method.
+- **Success Response**: The API response will be handled in the `onPostExecute` methods of both tasks.
 You can process the response data as needed, such as updating the UI or storing the information.

 - **Error Handling**: In case of an error, it will be printed to the console.
 For production applications, consider logging errors to a file or displaying them to the user.